navillasa/biolingual-app/README.md

 ## Getting Started

-Since ApiMedic and the Google Translate API provide a limited number of free queries, we have chosen not to host BioLingual live online.
-Instead we've provided a demo video for a typical use case, but if you would like to try the application on your local machine, please follow these instructions.
+Since ApiMedic and the Google Translate API provide a limited number of free queries, we have chosen not to host the full version of BioLingual live. <b>However we are currently in the process of creating a demo version of BioLingual with access to three languages: Spanish, Mandarin, and French.</b> We've also provided a demo video for a typical use case, but if you would like to try the application on your local machine, please follow these instructions.

 #### Mac Instructions
 1. Clone or download our repository